woguta/Bacterial-WGS/Illumina.md

 15. Genome reference assembly

-a) Load our reference genome from NCBI, take fasta and gff
+a) Load our reference genome from NCBI, take fasta and gff files

 - On a web browser, open the link NCBI.

 - Type 'Pseudomonas aeruginosa' on the search box and select 'Genome' database.

-- Right click on the genome FASTA and select 'copy link'.
+- Right click on the genome FASTA and and gff, then select 'copy links'.

 - Use wget to fetch the files as follows:
 ```